 If you want to connect two ThinWire sections to lengthen the cable between stations, you can use a barrel connector.
 However, the barrel connector will count as a station on a ThinWire segment and will decrease the number of stations you can place on the segment by one.
 Figure 3-14 shows how to connect two ThinWire sections, using a barrel connector.

 Figure 3-14: Connecting Two ThinWire Sections

-How to Verify Network Installation for a VAXstation 2000 or MicroVAX 2000
+How to Verify ThinWire Ethernet Network Installation

 1. After you have connected your station to ThinWire Ethernet, turn on your VAXstation 2000, or MicroVAX 2000.
 You will see the following: